VANKYO Leisure 470 Projector Review

 11 cd/m²

 Unfortunately, the VANKYO Leisure 470 projector has awful brightness and poor uniformity.
-There is noticeable vignetting, with the sides being much dimmer than the center.
-It's not nearly bright enough to be used in a room with ambient light, so it's only really suited for a dark room.
+It has good brightness uniformity, but there is noticeable vignetting, with the sides being much dimmer than the center.
+It's not nearly bright enough for use in a room with ambient light, so it's only really suited for a dark room.
 If you're looking for a similar yet slightly brighter projector, look up the WiMiUS P63 instead.

 1% APL Native Contrast